Structural Engineering (STE)

 STE offers two areas of specialization, (a) Structural Analysis, Mechanics, and Computation, and (b) Structural Design and Materials.

 The availability of inexpensive computer technology allows structural engineers to equip themselves with advanced structural theories to improve the quality of their professional work and achieve global competencies.
-This is the core of studies in the area of Structural Analysis, Mechanics and Computation.
+This is the core of studies in the area of Structural Analysis, Mechanics, and Computation.
 Researches in the area include the analysis of complex and nonlinear structures, finite element methods, computational and applied mechanics, structural dynamics and vibration control, wind and earthquake engineering, computer-aided design, and expert systems.

-Structural Design and Materials prepares students for a career in structural engineering in its broadest sense.
+Structural Design and Materials prepare students for a career in structural engineering in its broadest sense.
 Depending upon individual choice and interest, students may select courses such that they receive training in a specific area of their choice.
 Researches in the area cover advanced and low-cost construction materials, analytical and experimental methods for concrete technology, reinforced and prestressed concrete structures, and steel structures, earthquake and wind-resistant design of structures, building and bridge engineering, and fire protection technology.

 Research Focus Area